 I worked at Mt.
 Holly Middle many years ago before the current administrators and many teachers came in.
 Mt.
 Holly reminded me of my hometown.
 I loved the fact that everyone was down to earth and wanted to help.
 The school had some tough times for a while but I've heard nothing but great things about it.
 From the inside I can tell you that I was pleased with everyone's efforts to challenge students in various aspects.
 And yes Mrs. Van Der Meid--and most everyone--assigned homework nightly!
 MHMS is a great school!

 Mount Holly Middle School is a public middle school in Mount Holly.
-The principal of Mount Holly Middle School is Ms Jennifer Reep, who can be contacted at firstname.lastname@example.org.
-758 students attend Mount Holly Middle School and are mostly White, non-Hispanic; Hispanic; and Multiracial.
+The principal of Mount Holly Middle School is Ms Jennifer Reep and can be contacted at firstname.lastname@example.org.
+758 students go to Mount Holly Middle School and identify as White, non-Hispanic; Hispanic; and Multiracial.
 49% of the 758 students here have subsidized lunches.
 The student to teacher ratio at Mount Holly Middle School is 17:1.
 Belmont Middle School is one of the nearest middle schools.

 |American Indian/Alaskan Native||0.5%||0.2%|